kfoster150/Voter-Outcomes-Project/README.md

 Gender Prediction.rmd - Created to assign gender to observations in datasets where the variable is missing.

-Ken's VH aggregation 6-27.R - Cleaning and Wrangling of support file in a time series format that takes year of vote and type of vote into consideration.
+VH-Cleaning-and-Wrangling.R- Cleaning and Wrangling of support file in a time series format that takes year of vote and type of vote into consideration.

 Applied Regionalization.rmd - Created to account for high Margin of Error in the tract level and block level data.